What Is Eczema?

 Eczema, or atopic dermatitis, is an inflammatory disorder associated with dry, itchy skin and red rashes.
 Eczema is often linked to asthma and seasonal allergies.
 It usually begins during early childhood, often during the first year of life, with spontaneous remission later in life.
 Eczema classically affects the face, neck, hands, and creases of the elbows and knees.

-New treatments are constantly being studied for treatment of all types of eczema.
+New treatments are constantly being studied for the treatment of all types of eczema.
 Your doctor will determine which type of treatment is best for you after a thorough evaluation of your individual condition.